Jump to one of the following section to explore and learn more:

 Typically, when a company takes delivery of their reference standards, all relevant data, including purity, is saved in a database of the standards.
 LabX uses the relevant data from the database; this can be done automatically by scanning the barcode on the container of the standard.
 When the balance has the automated liquid dispensing system installed, LabX uses the purity from the database and the actual weight of standard dosed to dispense the precise amount of solvent automatically to create the desired concentration.
 In this way, it is not critical to weigh the standard exactly as LabX adjusts the amount of solvent accordingly, and the concentration of the resulting solution will be as desired.

 There are several guidelines on general procedure.
 The European Union document SANTE/11813/2017 [Ref.
 12.1] sets out best practices for the general quality control procedures for pesticide residue analysis in foodstuffs.
 For tobacco, the Cooperation Centre for Scientific Research Relative to Tobacco (CORESTA) Guide No. 5 provides a technical guideline for Pesticide Residues Analysis on Tobacco & Tobacco Products.
-Regarding weighing and preparing stock standards, standards should be prepared with not less than 10 mg ‘pure’ standard material using a 5 decimal place analytical balance.
+Regarding weighing and preparing stock standards, stocks standards should be prepared with not less than 10 mg ‘pure’ standard material using a 5 decimal place analytical balance.

 We are a small/medium sized testing lab carrying out pesticide residue testing and must comply with ISO/IEC 17025 to ensure our continued accreditation.
 How can you help ensure our weighing processes meet the regulations?

-ISO/IEC 17025 is the quality standard which declares a lab is technically competent to carry out analyses and provide accurate results.
+ISO/IEC 17025 is the quality standard which declares a lab is technically competent to carry out analyzes and provide accurate results.
 METTLER TOLEDO can support you to meet the requirements of the regulations in several different ways:

 Based on METTLER TOLEDO's globally accepted Good Weighing Practice™, this free service helps you make sure you have the right balance to meet the needs of your weighing processes.